 Periodically, the fair value of individual endowment funds may fall below the original gift amount "corpus".
 These deficiencies may be the result of significant market fluctuations in conjunction with prudent appropriations against the funds.
-As of June 30, 2016, there were 7 endowment funds that were deemed underwater, where the fair value had declined below the corpus by a total of \$35,337.
+As of June 30, 2017, there were no endowment funds that were deemed underwater, where the fair value had declined below the corpus.
+As of June 30, 2016, there were 7 endowment funds that were deemed underwater totaling \$35,337.
 In all cases, the underwater status was a result of market deterioration combined with the length of time funds have been in existence.
-As of June 30, 2015, there were no endowment funds that were deemed underwater.